Skip to content

 What is the best EU-hosted file sharing and cloud storage service?

-On EU Vetted's editorial compliance score, Internxt (Spain), Nextcloud (Germany), Filen (Germany), luckycloud (Germany), and LeitzCloud/vBoxxCloud (Netherlands) all reach 5/5 as EU-owned and EU-hosted options.
+Nextcloud (Germany), luckycloud (Germany), and leitzcloud/vBoxxCloud (Germany) are EU-owned, EU-hosted, and sit outside CLOUD Act jurisdiction; Internxt (Spain) and Filen (Germany) are also EU-owned and EU-hosted, keeping data at rest in the EU but carrying a minor CLOUD Act flag from a transient sub-processor.
 The best pick depends on your use case: Nextcloud is the most flexible for self-hosted team environments; Internxt and Filen offer zero-knowledge encrypted cloud storage for individuals and teams; luckycloud provides a DSGVO-certified hosted cloud option for German and DACH buyers.

 Is there a GDPR-compliant file sharing service?

 Yes.
 Services operated by EU-incorporated companies with EU-only infrastructure and published DPAs are GDPR-compliant in their processing role.
-Nextcloud (Germany), luckycloud (Germany), and LeitzCloud (Netherlands) all publish detailed DPAs and sub-processor lists.
-'GDPR-compliant' is an assessment of the operator's documented practices, not a guarantee; review each vendor's DPA against your specific data categories before adopting.
+Nextcloud (Germany) and luckycloud (Germany) publish detailed DPAs and sub-processor lists; leitzcloud (Germany) provides its AVV (DPA and sub-processor list) on request rather than at a public URL.
+Here, 'GDPR-compliant' describes documented practice, not a certification stamp; check each vendor's DPA against the specific data categories you plan to store before adopting it.

 Does cloud storage data fall under the US CLOUD Act?